-The following steps prepare the data for the empirical analysis.
-First, in order to avoid distorting effects from exchange rate fluctuations and inflation rates, all balance-sheet items are converted into USD using the average effective exchange rate between the local currency and USD over the year 2007 as collected by the BIS.
-Then, to account for varying inflation rates across countries, these values are deflated using the GDP deflator provided by the IMF of a broad set of countries.
-Firms report balance sheets variables on an annual basis; log changes are computed to obtain annual growth rates, used in the empirical analysis.
+We apply the following steps to prepare the data for the empirical analysis.
+First, to avoid distorting effects from exchange rate fluctuations and inflation rates this analysis establishes a common metric for the data that consists of firms located in nine different jurisdictions.
+Firms report their balance-sheet information in local currency units.
+In order to harmonise the data across jurisdictions, the analysis converts all balance-sheet items into USD using the average effective exchange rate between the local currency and USD over the year 2007 as collected by the BIS.
+Then, to account for varying inflation rates across countries, these values are deflated using the GDP deflator provided by the IMF19 for a broad set of countries.
+As firms report outstanding stocks listed on their balance sheets on an annual basis, this analysis takes log changes to obtain annual growth rates for the empirical analysis.

 Second, in order to reduce the sensitivity of the regressions to outliers, the dependent as well as the explanatory variables are winsorised.
-All observations for which percentage changes (based on log-differences) of the dependent variable (total debt, long-term debt, short-term debt, total fixed assets) exceed 100% in absolute value are set to 100%; ratios of long-term debt in total debt exceeding 100% are dropped.
+To do so, this analysis sets all observations for which percentage changes (based on log-differences) of the dependent variable (total debt, long-term debt, short-term debt, total fixed assets) exceed 100% in absolute value to 100%.
+For the share of long-term debt in total debt, this analysis drops ratios that exceed 100%.
 Then, the explanatory variables are winsorised at the 2.5% level in each tail.
-Finally, this analysis keeps only firms in the sample that report figures for all variables in at least three consecutive years.
+We hence assign all values to the 2.5 and 97.5-percentile of the individual distribution, if the values lie either above the upper, or below the lower threshold in the distribution of all firms.
+Finally, this analysis keeps only firms in the sample that report figures for all variables in at least 3 consecutive years20.

 For each country, Figure 7 shows the evolution of the median firm's total debt and total fixed assets, respectively.
-Overall, no clear patterns emerge, which points to the need of a more sophisticated empirical analysis.
-Note that significant changes from one period to the next, like in the case of Japan, may originate from changes in the underlying firm sample.
+Overall, no clear patterns emerge which demands for a more sophisticated empirical analysis.
+Note that significant changes from one period to the next like in the case of JP originate for changes in the underlying firm sample that the regression analysis can take into account.